 Join us in learning from local experts and from one another, to explore simple everyday ways we can better steward our precious water resources in Sonoma Valley.
 These meetings will be interactive, hands-on, and fun!
 We invite you to bring a snack to share, as well as bring your knowledge and your questions as they relate to the topic each week.
-Participants who attend the entire series will be entered into the raffle for our “Water Winner Prize Package”!
+Participants who attend the entire series will be entered into the raffle for our “Water Winner Prize Package”, including a rainwater catchment kit courtesy of Friedman’s Home Improvement!
 All participants receive local resource guide, water-saving tools, rebates and coupons.

 Held at Sonoma Garden Park, each Wednesday of October, from 6:00pm to 7:30pm.
 This workshop series is FREE!